orbitdb/orbitdb/examples/react-cli/readme.md

 ```

 ## Usage
-The project already configured with the basic packages, so yo just need to run the start process.
-First you can start and build the project using:
+The project is already configured with the basic packages, so you just need to run the start process.
+First, you can start and build the project using:

 ```
 $ yarn dev